Creating new servers

 Viewing information about the newly created server

-At any time, from the Cleura Cloud Management Panel you may see all servers, and get detailed information regarding each one of them; expand the left-hand side vertical pane, click Compute, then Servers, and, in the central pane, select the region you want.
+At any time, from the Cleura Cloud Management Panel you may see all servers, and get detailed information regarding each one of them.
+Expand the left-hand side vertical pane, click Compute, then Servers, and, in the central pane, select the region you want.

 To see all available servers in the region, type: